as

 b.
 Follow on-screen instructions.

 c.
-Wait for "Successfully registered" message.
+Wait for the "Successfully registered" message.

 5. Press OK when you see "Your Fire TV remote is now successfully set up."